 In 2017 Landcare Tasmania amended it's Constitution to provide for a skills based Board to be responsible for the proper management of the affairs of the organisation.
 Directors are elected by the membership for a term of 3 years and a maximum of 2 terms (with provision for a third term if needed to fill identified skills needs or for reasons of succession).

 George is highly experienced company director and Chair.
 He is a director of Workforce Health Assessors and Chair of the MV Cartela Restoration Trust, a not for profit restoring one of Hobarts iconic steamships.
 George was also a long term CEO of the Tasmanian Farmers and Graziers Association, the peak body for Tasmania's farming sector.
 He occupied the role from 1987 to 2001, where he was also responsible for the organisation's Landcare program.

-Kate is the Finance Manager of TasmaNet, a Tasmanian company providing information and communication technology services to businesses.
-Kate has held a number of accounting and finance positions with Deloitte, BDO and Nyrstar.
+Kate has recently taken up a new role as CEO of General Practice Plus, a Hobart medical practice.
+Prior to this she was the Finance Manager of Tasmanian ICT company TasmaNet, and has held a number of accounting and finance positions with Deloitte, BDO and Nyrstar.
 In 2017 she completed the Tasmanian Leaders Program, and is a member of Certified Practicing Accountants (CPA) Australia.

 (MBA (Ag Inv), GradCertMgt, GradCertAgbus, AvdDipFBM)